 You can download the free e-book version of Future Navigators ‘Don’t be a Bore – Explore’ right here.
 In that, there is an entire chapter about listening louder.

-Being able to show the world what kind of value you bring to the table, will be an important skill to master in the future.
+Being able to show the world what kind of value you bring to the table will be an essential skill to master in the future.

 In the not too distant future, half of the population on the job market will be millennials and born in the digital age.
 They are used to sharing their life online with their friends, and they will continue to do that.
 But as they enter the job market, they will be sharing their career achievements online as well.
 It’ll be as natural for them to do because they are used to displaying the rest of their life online.

-Here Career Branding comes into play, as a great way for you to share what you are passionate about, and the value you create.
+Here Career Branding comes into play, as an excellent way for you to share what you are passionate about, and the value you create.
 Stepping up and taking ownership of your career brand will help you get the career you want and deserve in the future.

-Even though technology is becoming more and more dominant, the need for good craftsmanship will still be in demand.
-Maybe not in the way we think of craftsmanship today, but being able to use your hands and creating things is something Henrik believe won’t go away.
+Even though the technology is becoming more and more dominant, the need for excellent craftsmanship will still be in demand.
+Maybe not in the way we think of craftsmanship today, but being able to use your hands and creating things is something Henrik believes won’t go away.

-Start reading books and download the Trend Navigator to begin to look for the trends in your industry, and then begin to train the skills you feel would make sense for you to strengthen, in order to ride the waves of the future job market.
+Start reading books and download the Trend Navigator to begin to look for the trends in your industry, and then start to train the skills you feel would make sense for you to strengthen, to ride the waves of the future job market.

 There is no doubt we’re living in a time of fast technological changes, and a new world of opportunities and possibilities.
 So it’s all up to us to listen louder and find the trends and needs that are coming.
-Then train the skills necessary to be able to match, connect and deliver all that to the world, so we can create a successful career in the future job market.
+Then train the skills necessary to be able to match, connect, and deliver all that to the world so that we can create a successful career in the future job market.

 Here you’ve got a few additional links you might find helpful: